-Delivers a hard, heated Shiatsu massage to your neck, shoulders and back.
+massage to your neck, shoulders and back.

+Is the premise legit?
 "Warm heat and massage to the neck muscles can help the whole body relax," Dr. Teitelbaum notes.
 Our tester says: "The pillow easily cranked out a pesky knot.
 I just wish you could turn down the pressure when needed.
 Still, for 40 bucks, it's a great deal if you just need some after-work spot-massages.
+Rettom line.
+If you don't mind.